 Does the 'fair dealing' exception apply to images?

 This is a grey area as you would probably wish to use the whole image and not a partial image.
-You could claim 'fair dealing' if you used a low resolution image or decided that you could rely on an educational exception.
+You could claim 'fair dealing' if you decided that you could rely on an educational exception.
 This would need to be for non-commercial research purposes, for private study, quotation, criticism or review or illustration for instruction.
+Unless you are confident that you can use an exception, you should obtain permission to use an image, particularly if it will be openly available, e.g. on the Web.

 If you wanted to use an image in a published work you should always seek permission from the copyright holder and keep a copy of your correspondence.
 Fair dealing would not be applicable to using a high resolution photograph in these circumstances.